The Club does not reopen until April

 Dress Code

-To beginners this can be a bit bewildering – The are two main kits, Greys and Whites.
+The Club, like other Bowling Clubs, has a dress code for when you are playing on the Green.
+To beginners this can be a bit bewildering – The are two main kits, "Greys" and "Whites".

 Suppliers of bowling equipment